johnsietsma/johnsietsma.github.io/_drafts/sparse-octree.md

 ## Adding Points
 Multiple points can be added to a single level.
 Points are first processed into the node AABBs, then bulk added to each node.

+Point storage as 4x3

+Steps:
+- Convert points to Octree space
+- Convert points to node coordinates
+-